 The credit goes to God’s inspiration.
 That’s part two of this story.

-In August 2017, I drove down to Salt Lake City with Levi and visited my brother Brad.
-Terrie told me to go there and stay for ten days.
+In August 2017, I drove down to Salt Lake City with Levi (my 16-year-old son and visited my 61-year-old brother Brad.
+Terrie (my wife) told me to go there and stay for ten days.
 She wanted to get flooring installed in our home.
 I was a wreck from PTSD (post-traumatic stress disorder) and in recovery.
-The Priesthood brothers, Relief Society sisters, and youth from our branch helped with that project.
+The Priesthood brothers, Relief Society sisters, and youth from our Church branch helped with that project.
 We walked on plywood for 7 years before that day.
 When I lost my job at Decagon in 2011, we froze all spending.
 We didn’t know how long it would be before we saw any income again.
 The floor had to wait even though we previously saved money to make the repairs and remodeling.
 We decided to focus on survival.
 I learned from experience job loss necessitates immediate lifestyle change.
 You can’t keep living as if nothing happened.

 Terrie went back to school and became a Medical Assistant.
-That was 1 year of attending school in Lewiston.
+That was 1 year of attending school in Clarkston, Washington.
 She commuted 55-minutes down and 55-minutes back every day.
 She worked various odd jobs including being a summertime apartment painter at Washington State University.
 That got us through until she started working as a medical assistant at three clinics.
 Later because of her friendship with Annie Pillars, she worked at Friends of Hospice.
 There she served as Program Coordinator.
 She is now working on becoming a Certified Nurse so she can manage the Serenity House for the Dying in Pullman.
 It’s run by Friends of Hospice.
 She’s working two jobs right now.
 Full-time work with extra long days twice a week.
 But she makes as much now as I did working for Decagon.
 She’s the breadwinner.
 She’s my champion and hero.
 Pearl Girl.

 Joe Harris helped us get through this tough period.
 He sent Pasha Rudenko my way.
 He bought about $10,000 of creative services over 5 years.
 That helped.